jihygk/metron/metron-deployment/vagrant/README.md

 > Please note that in order to execute the job well, we actually tuned the RAM allocation from **8G** to **10G** in the *Vagrantfile* under the project

+> Please note that all installation commands should be using sudo or root user.

 ## Prerequisites

 The computer used to deploy Apache Metron will need to have the following components installed.